konstantink83/kmp-codelabs/giphy-app-2-en.md

 ```

 ### GifListUnitsFactory Implementation
-`SharedFactory.GifsUnitsFactory` interface requires to create `UnitItem` from `id` and `gifUrl` variables. `UnitItem` is a part of [moko-units](https://github.com/icerockdev/moko-units) and you can generate implementation from a DataBinding layout.
+The `SharedFactory.GifsUnitsFactory` interface requires that we create `UnitItem` from the `id` and `gifUrl` variables. `UnitItem` is a part of [moko-units](https://github.com/icerockdev/moko-units), and you can generate implementation from a DataBinding layout.

 Let's create `android-app/src/main/res/layout/tile_gif.xml` with the following content:
 ```xml